 The documentation supporting the conclusions can comprise description of services provided, duration or timing of deliveries, assessment of threats and description of measures, estimated effect on the audited consolidated financial statements and the assessment of materiality.
 Other useful documentation is description of the 70% calculation made by the auditor.

 Monitoring the auditor’s work is made through ongoing contact with the statutory auditor.
-The work is made somewhat easier through the increased reporting requirements from the auditor to the audit committee.
-The statutory auditor or the audit firm of public-interest entities is required to prepare a detailed annual report in addition to the audit report to the audit committee.
+The work is made somewhat easier through the reporting requirements from the auditor to the audit committee.
+The statutory auditor or the audit firm of public-interest entities is required to prepare a detailed additional report in addition to the audit report to the audit committee.
 The report shall include among other things:

-The new rules include a list of services that the statutory auditor of the entity can not deliver (see enclosed list following the article).
+The rules include a list of services that the statutory auditor of the entity can not deliver (see enclosed list following the article).
 The prohibition only comprises these services.
-The auditor can deliver services that are not on the list, provided that the auditor complies with the provisions in the Auditors Act regarding independence and provided that the audit committee after having assessed threats to independence, and any safeguards applied to mitigate those threats, approves the delivery.
+The auditor can deliver services that are not on the list, provided that the auditor complies with the provisions in the Auditors Act regarding independence and provided that the audit committee, after having assessed threats to independence, and any safeguards applied to mitigate those threats, approves the delivery.
 Certain tax services are allowed provided that the auditor complies with the general requirements for independence and that the services are immaterial to the audited financial statements.

-As before, the auditor can deliver advisory services related to interpretation of accounting rules, tax rules and corporate issues.
+The auditor can deliver advisory services related to interpretation of accounting rules, tax rules and corporate issues.
 There is no prohibition of general legal advice from the auditor.
 It is prohibited, however, that the auditor or anyone in the auditor's network, for instance lawyers, act as permanent “office of general council” for the audit client.

-As a general rule, services that are delivered from the auditor in Norway, either to the entity or its subsidiaries, shall be approved by the audit committee.
-This also applies for services to subsidiaries within EU/EEA.
+As a general rule, services that are delivered from the statutory auditor in Norway, either to the entity or its subsidiaries, shall be approved by the audit committee.
+This also applies for services to subsidiaries within the EU/EEA.
 Services related to decision making, bookkeeping and design and implementation of internal control related to financial information/system can not be delivered to any company in the group.
 The audit committee must also approve services delivered to the parent company of the group.

-Auditor’s fee for non-audit services can not exceed 70%t of the average of the fees paid in the last three consecutive financial years.
+Auditor’s fee for non-audit services can not exceed 70% of the average of the fees paid in the last three consecutive financial years.
 The three first consecutive financial years will be 2021, 2022 and 2023.
 The first time an average fee can be calculated, is when 2023 is completed, i.e. in 2024.
 70% of the average audit fee for these three years will be the upper limit for advisory fees in 2024.
 The calculations are to be made by the auditor based on the figures in the auditor’s accounts.
 The results shall be communicated from the auditor to the audit committee.